David M. Howard Memorial Prize in American Politics

 The David M. Howard Memorial Prize in American Politics recognizes outstanding achievement in graduate research in public policy, political behavior, or public opinion in the U.S. broadly understood.

-Each year, IGS selects one UC Berkeley Ph.D. student to receive the award, which includes a cash prize of $2000.
+Each year, IGS selects one UC Berkeley Ph.D. candidate (who is ABD) to receive the award, which includes a cash prize of $2000.

 Meet the 2023 Howard Prize Recipient